Colsai/DATA690_MATH_ML/Class_1_Notes.md

 - Make sure in Pandas, number of features is less than 20.

 *Have to close the loop when you answer these questions*

+### Data representation using matrices
+Rows: Observations
+Columns: Features
+Any operation on data can be done with matrices

+### Efficiency, simplicity and generalizability
+- Cheap and fast to compute
+- Easy to understand and do analysis with
+- SPan from linear regression to DNN

+### Why should DS care about linear algebra?

+### Vectors and Matrices
+What is a vector?
+- Extension of single dimension real numbers (scalars) to high dimensions (1, -2, 3.2) vs. 10

+Representation of a point in the real space w.r.t (0,0,0), or